sporniket/kicad-conversions--thomson-mo5--v1/README.md

   * enlarge vias for modding cartridge port to get E and R/W
   * Some additionnal fixes of DRC violations
   * Schematic -- D02 value becomes 'BZX46C12'
+  * Reset switch -- ad-hoc footprint to combine regular switch with the original reset button footprint

 #### v1.0.0-beta-1